iantrich/restriction-card/README.md

 | `restriction-overlay-row-outline-blocked` | `none`             | Outline for an overlay in a row when blocked            |
 | `restriction-overlay-row-border-radius` | `0`                  | Border radius for an overlay in a row                   |

+Note: `*-lock-*-margin-*` variables should not be negative to prevent a "lock" icon to be clipped.

 ## Example Configurations

 Simple Lock example